 Our management is responsible for establishing and maintaining adequate internal control over financial reporting (as such term is defined in Rule 13a-15(f) or 15d-15(f) of the Exchange Act) for the Company.
-Under the supervision and with the participation of management, including our Chief Executive Officer and Chief Financial

-Officer, we conducted an evaluation of the effectiveness of our internal control over financial reporting based on the framework and criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO) in 2013.
-Based on that evaluation, management concluded that our internal control over financial reporting was effective as of June 30, 2016.
+Under the supervision and with the participation of management, including our Chief Executive Officer and Chief Financial Officer, we conducted an evaluation of the effectiveness of our internal control over financial reporting based on the framework and criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO) in 2013.
+During that evaluation, we identified a material weakness of internal controls over non-routine transactions, including business combinations.
+While management believes that this deficiency did not result in any material concerns related to the accuracy and timeliness of our underlying substantive work performed and analysis prepared, we determined that the precision of the design and the operation of management review controls over non-routine transactions were not sufficiently documented or evidenced.
+Therefore, management concluded that our internal control over financial reporting was not effective as of June 30, 2017.